alizay-k/alizay-k/README.md

 ---

-*I post weekly updates on LinkedIn about what I built that week.
+*I post weekly updates on LinkedIn about what I built that week.*
-Day 1 is done.
-Let's go.*